AXDOOMER/run-embedded-elf-from-memory/README.md

-# A kind of packer that executes a second (embedded) ELF
+# A packer that executes a second (embedded) ELF

 The license is MIT

-It's a GNU/Linux program that makes a bunch of system calls in order to launch a second ELF file that's embedded.
+It's a GNU/Linux program that makes many system calls and launches a second ELF file that's embedded.

+Many ELFs can be embedded inside the same packer.

-Could be used for malware.
+This could be used for malware.
 The embedded ELF should at least be XORed.